MapNet2025/Mapnet2025.github.io/_pages/contact.md

 You can email the MapNet 2023 organisers at <>.
 This is the preferred method of contact.

-If necessary, you can also contact one of the organisers directly:
+If necessary, you can also contact one of the organisers directly.